 The historic Paris Agreement, adopted at the Conference of Parties to the UNFCCC (COP 21) in December 2015, calls on the global community to keep global temperature rise this century to well below 2 degrees Celsius above pre-industrial levels, and to pursue efforts to limit the temperature increase to 1.5 degrees Celsius.
 Progress towards this ambitious goal depends on the successful implementation of the national climate pledges submitted by 189 countries in the run-up to and since COP 21 - dubbed the Nationally Determined Contributions (NDCs).
 The NDCs spell out the actions countries intend to take to address climate change - both in terms of adaptation and mitigation.
 Originally submitted as Intended Nationally Determined Contributions (INDCs), these become binding Nationally Determined Contributions when a country ratifies the Paris Agreement.
 However, since the ratification of these NDCs, there have been concerns about the capacity of African countries to deliver on their commitments, and much more importantly on whether the commitments they took under NDCs are realistic in the context of their national circumstances.
 This has been attributed to many factors including lack of capacity within the African countries as well as lack of appropriate data collection and/or monitoring tools.
-Some critics argue that the NDCs were hurriedly crafted by consultants to beat the COP 21 submission deadline and that inputs from key stakeholders were minimal.

 There is broad consensus that the mandatory revision of NDCs as per the requirements of the Paris Agreement presents an opportunity for African countries to revisit the framework and ensure that the implementation gaps identified are addressed adequately to ensure that they are consistent with individual countries' national development plans and strategies.